JoelBalzan/FIRES/README.md

 ## Citation

-If you use FIRES in your work, please cite [this paper](https://ui.adsabs.harvard.edu/abs/2026PASA...43...74B/abstract).
+If you use FIRES in your work, please cite <https://ui.adsabs.harvard.edu/abs/2026PASA...43...74B/abstract>.

 Scintillation routines adapted from [ScintillationMaker](https://github.com/SprengerT/ScintillationMaker) (Sprenger 2025).